ductapeofdoom/triple-triad-deck-solver/README.md

 Currently it takes ~17 seconds to simulate a single match for a single play permutation.
 This fact is a problem because 17 seconds\*5.2 billion ~24.6 million hours which is just a slightly infeasible compute time.
 To achieve a compute time in the hours or minutes range, the program would need to reduce single match compute by something like 8-9 orders of magnitude.
 Some of the reduction could be achieved by utilizing an extensive number of parallel threads, but more work needs to be done on single match compute time.

 **TLDR: Time complexity bad.**

+# Future Work
+* Port game solving to C and see if that makes per match compute time better